Trump touts US nuclear arsenal amid standoff with North Korea

 "North Korea best not make any more threats to the United States," Trump said from the clubhouse of his resort.
 "They will be met with fire and fury like the world has never seen.
 He has been very threatening beyond a normal state and as I said they will be met with fire and fury and frankly power the likes of which this world has never seen before."

-The White House has not offered an explanation for how or why Trump chose those words Tuesday.
-He appeared to be reading from a script, but no aides have yet said who wrote it, or who advised Trump to scale up his rhetoric.
+"The President and chief of staff Kelly are, and have been, in constant contact with members of the NSC team," said the spokeswoman, Lindsay Walters.

+While he delivered his remarks, Trump appeared to be reading from a piece of paper, though it wasn't clear whether it was related to North Korea.
+Walters declined to clarify whether Trump's remarked had been scripted.

-Secretary of State Rex Tillerson told reporters Wednesday that Trump was aiming to use language that Kim Jong Un would understand.
+Meanwhile, Trump's secretary of state Rex Tillerson told reporters Wednesday that Trump was aiming to use language that Kim Jong Un would understand.

 "I think what the President was doing was sending a strong message to North Korea in language that Kim Jong Un would understand because he doesn't seem to understand diplomatic language," Tillerson told reporters aboard his aircraft, which was traveling back from a summit meeting in Malaysia.
-"I think the President just wanted to be clear to the North Korean regime that the US has an unquestionable ability to defend itself, will defend itself and its allies and I think it was important that he deliver that message to avoid any miscalculation on their part."

-The White House has not specified what actions would cross the line Trump laid out in his remarks.
+But Tillerson also sought to cool fears of imminent war with North Korea.

+"I have nothing that I have seen and nothing that I know of would indicate that the situation has dramatically changed in the last 24 hours," he said.